-To express the relationship among the examples in the form of a monotone Boolean function requires that the class membership of all examples be known.
-Determining the class membership of all examples is the same as to restoring the underlying monotone Boolean function; thus, this knowledge acquisition process is known as monotone Boolean function inference.
+To express the relation among the examples in the form of a monotone boolean function requires that the class membership of all examples be known.
+To determine the class membership of all examples is the same as to restore the underlying monotone boolean function, and thus this knowledge acquisition process is known as monotone boolean function inference.

 As discussed earlier, it could be very costly to determine the class membership of all examples in the problem space if the process is not arranged properly.
-For instance, to get the function value of all examples in space E^{10} could mean to test each one of the 1024 examples in that space.
-Even if each test requires only 30 min to get the result, this process could be too slow to be acceptable in many practical situations.
+For instance, to get the function value of all examples in space E^{10} could mean to test each one of the 1,024 examples in that space.
+Even if each test requires only 30 minutes to get the result, this process could be too slow to be acceptable in many practical situations.
 Furthermore, the considerable costs related with each test could be another reason that prevents the use of this kind of testing.

-When the details of different kinds of tests are omitted, each example submitted for testing can be regarded as posing a question and the results coming from the test can be regarded as getting an answer.
-Therefore, it is desirable to ask a sequence of appropriate questions (i.e., to test only a small number of examples from the problem space), so that the class membership of all examples in the space can be determined.
+When the details of different kinds of tests are omitted, each example submitted for testing can be regarded as posing a question and the results come from the test can be regarded as getting an answer.
+Therefore, it is desirable to ask a sequence of appropriate questions, i.e. to test only a small number of examples from the problem space, so that the class membership of all examples in the space can be determined.
 The selection of the examples, or the question-asking strategy, is critical in reducing the number of questions.

-When the relation among the examples is expressed as a general Boolean function, there is no way to determine the class membership of other examples based on the classified examples (training set).
-Therefore, every example should be examined if the relation among the examples (i.e., the inferred Boolean function) is required to be 100% correct.
+When the relation among the examples is expressed as a general boolean function, there is no way to determine the class membership of other examples based on the classified examples (training set).
+Therefore every example should be examined if the relation among the examples (i.e., the inferred boolean function) is required to be 100% correct.
 This means that the size of the examples in the training set will always be 2^n , the same as the number of all the examples in space E^n .
-However, the number of questions can be reduced when the relation can be expressed as a monotone Boolean function (to be discussed later).
-As the class membership of all examples in a monotone Boolean system satisfy the monotone property, it is possible that a small number of classified examples can be used to determine the class membership of new examples.
+However, the number of questions can be reduced when the relation can be expressed as a monotone boolean function (to be discussed later).
+As the class membership of all examples in a monotone boolean system satisfy the monotone property, it is possible that a small number of classified examples can be used to determine the class membership of new examples.
 This, in turn, can significantly expedite the learning process and thus reduce the costs.
-Under monotonicity, examples can be ordered as follows (1):
+Under monotonicity examples can be ordered as follows [Rudeanu, 1974]:

 Let E^n denote the set of all binary vectors of length n; let x and y be two such vectors.
-Then, the vector $x = \langle x_1, x_2, \ldots, x_n \rangle$ precedes vector $y = \langle y_1, y_2, \ldots, y_n \rangle$ (denoted as $x \leq y$) if and only if $x_i \leq y_i$ for $1 \leq i \leq n$.
-If, at the same time, $x \neq y$, then x strictly precedes y (denoted as x < y).
+Then, the vector $x = \langle x_1, x_2, ..., x_n \rangle$ precedes vector $y = \langle y_1, y_2, ..., y_n \rangle$ (denoted as $x \sim y$) if and only if $x_i \# y_i$ for 1 # i # n.
+If, at the same time, x = x + y = x + and $$<11>><10>><00>.$$